danielzairin/opportunity-cost/README.md

-# Price-in-Sats Browser Extension
+# Opportunity Cost Browser Extension

 ## Overview
-Price-in-Sats is a browser extension for Chrome and Firefox that scans webpages for fiat currency prices (currently USD) and automatically converts them to their Bitcoin satoshi equivalent.
+Opportunity Cost is a browser extension for Chrome and Firefox that scans webpages for fiat currency prices (currently USD) and automatically converts them to their Bitcoin satoshi equivalent.
 It also provides a direct link to the Opportunity Cost app when clicking the extension icon.

 ## Features
 - Automatically converts USD prices to satoshis on any webpage